Perdoor: Places and Events of Interest

 Perdoor has an ancient temple of Lord Sri Ananthapadmanabha in the center of the village which is known to be more than 1,000 years old.
 There is a pushkarani (water tank with steps on all the sides) attached to the temple.
 The temple is famous for the offering of 1001 (savirada ondu) bananas by people to the deity upon fulfillment of their wishes (harike seva).
 Sri Ananthapadmanabha car festival (or "Jatra") typically falls on 16 March and is energetically celebrated in the form of jatra.
 Many people join the festival on that day.
 Saviraprandh is offered during the jatra to Sri Ananthapadmanabha Swamy.

-Perdoor sankranti in every month is very famous and attracts thousands of people.

-There are three banks in Perdoor.

 How to reach

 Frequent bus service is available from the district headquarters of Udupi.
 Buses plying from Udupi to Shivamogga, Bhadravati and many other via Agumbe route pass through Perdoor on the way to Someshwar via Hebri.
 Local transport is through autorickshaw and jeep.
 There are plenty of buses plying from Udipi to Hebri (via Perdoor).
 The average commuting time is approximately 35 minutes by bus (Udupi to Perdur).
 Surrounding villages are Bairampally, Bellampally, Bannapally, etc.